SShrey325/Cypress-Automation-testing-for-Simplilearn/README.md

 # Cypress Automation for SimpliLearn

 ## 🏁 Overview
-Automate lead form submissions on SimpliLearn's course pages using Cypress.
+Automate lead form submissions on Simplilearn's course pages using Cypress.
 This project extracts URLs from a CSV file, navigates to each course page, and executes form submissions seamlessly.

 ## 🔧 Setup & Installation